 "Instead, I can promise on my honour," he proclaimed in loud and fairly steady voice.
 Muted laughter was heard.
 Nobody believed in his honour, neither did he, unless in moments like this, when the word honour could be used to prevent what he saw as a great calamity.
 The meaning of words was flexible, which made them useful tools when creating a suitable reality for others to believe in.

-“I promise on my honour that I will marry Granny’s granddaughter Gifty, as soon as circumstances so permit.”
+"I promise on my honour that I will marry Granny's granddaughter Gifty as soon as circumstances so permit."
 At least he put his right hand over his heart and pronounced the words loud and clearly.
-From what can be inferred from comments about this meeting, my mum was pleased to have saved a better future for herself.

 And so, the meeting was dispersed, with nothing much decided more than about my birth and that I would live with Granny and her daughters after I was born.
 To vent one's opinion and establish the reality of salient matters with one's own words was more important at a family meeting than conclusions and decisions.

-The day after birth, the baby’s head enlarged, his face turned bluish and he couldn’t keep his food.
-His mother rushed him to the stately run General Hospital.
-He suffered from hydrocephalus: water occupied space in his head, which his brain would have needed to develop in a normal way.
+The day after my birth, my baby-head enlarged, my face turned bluish and I couldn't keep my food.
+My mum rushed me to the stately run General Hospital.
+The baby suffered from hydrocephalus: water occupied space in his head, which his brain would have needed to develop in a normal way.

 Where we lived, you rarely saw persons who were not 'normal', like beggars without legs, deformed cripples or simple idiots who really looked like maroons.
 The general meaning was that you had to get rid of such creatures as children, or at least hide them away.

 If a family was truly Christian and charitable with the Grace of God, the child was locked up in a room in their family home.
 But this was only if the family could afford to feed and keep a creature who would never contribute to its own livelihood.